How do I tell the difference between frogs and toads?

 The Common Toad is also widespread.
 They tend to crawl rather than making frog-like leaps and have rough, warty skin, golden eyes and two distinctive lumps behind the eyes (called parotoid glands).
 When disturbed, toads tend to remain still.

 The Natterjack Toad is rare and only found in sand dunes, sandy heath and coastal grazing marshes.
 They’re smaller than Common Toads, often have a thin stripe down the back and have shorter legs which they use for short bursts of running; they also have a very loud call.
-(Photo: Matt Wilson)
+(Photo: Matt Wilson) For further information and to record your sightings, you can also download our Dragon Finder app.

 I’ve seen an unusually coloured frog/toad, is it ill or something exotic?